labnol/email-studio-gmail-addon/README.md

 # Email Studio for Gmail :star: :bulb:

 [**Email Studio for Gmail**](https://emailstudio.pro) adds more power :muscle: to your Gmail mailbox.

-The add-on is developed by [Google Developer Expert](https://www.labnol.org/about/) :man: with [Google Apps Script](https://www.labnol.org/internet/google-scripts/28281/)for [Digital Inspiration](https://digitalinspiration.com/).
+The Gmail add-on is developed by [Google Developer Expert](https://www.labnol.org/about/) :man: with [Google Apps Script](https://www.labnol.org/internet/google-scripts/28281/) for [Digital Inspiration](https://digitalinspiration.com/).

-You can use Email Studio inside the Gmail website as well as the Gmail app for Android.
+You can use Email Studio on the desktop and your mobile phone.
 Here's a list of features that are packed inside Email Studio.

 ### :white_check_mark: Email Merge
 Send **personalized** email messages to multiple Google Contacts from a single draft message in Gmail.